- What does a short-haired Dachshund look like?

 This is a very tricky question and sometimes even breeders can be fooled when it comes to determining the size of a Dachshund.
 All Dachshunds derived from the larger, standard size; therefore, even miniature parents can produce a standard puppy.

 For the most part, you can determine if a Dachshund will be standard or mini by looking at their littermates and by looking at their bone structure.
-Larger feet and legs can be indicative to a larger tweenie or standard-sized Dachshund.
+Larger feet and legs can be indicative of a larger tweenie or standard-sized Dachshund.